 10-13-1821 Nantes, FRA – 5-10-1896 Paris, FRABack to Artist IndexView Artists Paintings

-Aware of Évariste Vital Luminais natural artistic talent, his family sent him to Paris when he was 18 to study with the painter and sculptor Auguste Debay.
-He also studied with Léon Cogniet, a historical and portrait painter whose pupils included Léon Bonnat, and Constant Troyon, who painted landscapes and animals.
+Aware of Évariste Vital Luminais natural artistic talent, his family sent him to Paris when he was eighteen to study with the painter and sculptor Auguste Debay.
+He also studied with the historical and portrait painter Léon Cogniet, whose pupils included Léon Bonnat, and Constant Troyon, who painted landscapes and animals.

-Évariste Vital Luminais made his official début at the 1843 Paris Salon, where two of his paintings were hung.
-He won medals at the Salons of 1852, 1855, 1857, 1861 and 1889.
-In 1869, he was awarded the Légion d'honneur.
-He won the gold medal at the 1889 Exposition, and was a founder member of the Société des Artistes Français.
+Évariste Vital Luminais made his debut at the 1843 Paris Salon, exhibiting two oil paintings.
+He won medals at the Salons in 1852, 1855, 1857, 1861 and 1889, when he won the gold medal.
+In 1869, he was awarded the Légion d'Honneur and was a founder member of the Société des Artistes Français.
 For more than forty years, he divided his time between his Paris studio and his summer house and studio in the village of Douadic.

 Évariste Vital Luminais worked in the genre and historical modes.
-He was among the academic painters who satisfied a social demand for aggrandizing, even propagandistic historical works in the early years of the Third Republic, after the defeat in the Franco-Prussian War.
-However in some paintings, such as The Widow he foreshadows social realism.
-He also used a historical dressing to make hunting and peasant scenes more palatable to the Academy.
+He was among the academic painters who satisfied a social interest for glorifying, even propagandist historical works in the early years of the Third Republic, after the defeat in the Franco-Prussian War.
+In some paintings, such as The Widow he foreshadows social realism, he also used a historical dressing to make hunting and peasant scenes more tasteful for the Academy.

-In 1880 Évariste Vital Luminais painted his most famous Merovingian painting, The Sons of Clovis II, also called Les Énervés de Jumièges (the enervated men of Jumièges), based on a legend concerning the 7th-century Merovingian king Clovis II: after rebelling against their father, the two princes are said to have been punished according to their own mother's suggestion by the removal of their vital force ("enervation") through the destruction of the tendons of their muscles; they were then set adrift on a raft in the River Seine, but according to the legend they were rescued by the monks of the Abbey of Jumièges and later reconciled with their parents.
+In 1880 Évariste Vital Luminais painted, The Sons of Clovis II, also called Les Énervés de Jumièges, his most famous Merovingian painting based on a legend concerning the seventh-century Merovingian king Clovis II, after rebelling against their father, the two princes are punished according to their mother's suggestion through the destruction of the tendons of their muscles "enervation", and were then set adrift on a raft in the River Seine, they were rescued by the monks of the Abbey of Jumièges and later reconciled with their parents.